-- A thickening of the eardrum over time.
-These changes in the eardrum may affect hearing in a very small number of children.
+- Damage to the eardrum over time.
+These changes in the eardrum may affect hearing in a small number of children.

-- The tube may become blocked, allowing ear fluid and infections to return.
+- The tube may become blocked.
+This can allow ear fluid and infections to return.

-- The tube may slip out of place, possibly falling into the middle ear (rare).
+- The tube may slip out of place, possibly falling into the middle ear.
+This is rare.

 - Tissue may form behind the eardrum (cholesteatoma).
 This is also rare.

 To learn more about Healthwise, visit Healthwise.org.